Our Staff

 Program Coordinator, Cognitive-Behavioral Therapist

-Shana Doronn LCSW, PsyD is the Program Coordinator and a licensed Clinical Social Worker and Doctor of Psychology in the UCLA OCD Intensive Treatment Program.
+Shana Doronn LCSW, PSY.D is a licensed Clinical Social Worker and Doctor of Psychology in the UCLA OCD Intensive Treatment Program.
 She worked in the program from 2003-2008 and returned January 2013.
+Dr. Doronn specializes in treating children, adolescents and adults diagnosed with OCD and other anxiety disorders, (as well as patients diagnosed with a variety of chronic and terminal illnesses).

 Dr Ana Ribas is the Assistant Clinical Director of the UCLA Adult OCD Intensive Treatment Program, and a licensed psychologist.
-She is also a cognitive-behavioral therapist and clinical supervisor in the program, bringing over 20 years of clinical experience with a variety of clinical issues in both the US and Europe, including 8 years as a staff psychologist at UCLA Counseling and Psychological Services.
+She is also a cognitive-behavioral therapist and clinical supervisor in the program, bringing over 20 years of clinical experience with a variety of clinical issues in both the US and Europe, including 8 years as a staff psychologist at UCLA Counseling and Psychological Services, working with students with anxiety, OCD and mood disorders.
+Dr Ribas heads cognitive and psycho-educational groups, and provides supervision in the treatment of OCD and related disorders to the behavioral coaches of the program.
+In addition to being part of the OCD treatment team, Dr Ribas also maintains a private practice in Beverly Hills, where she specializes in OCD, anxiety, mood disorders and trauma in adults.

 Cognitive-Behavioral Therapist